rach/pome/README.md

 - Bucardo [check_postgres](https://bucardo.org/check_postgres/)
 - RethinkDB dashboard

-Pome has a differents goals than the tool above.
+Pome has a different goal to the tools above.

 ##Licence